-- a) Comments are also a great way of sharing your ideas about particular projects or services in general.
-If you pass your comments on to a member of staff they will pass the details on to the Complaints and Information Governance Team to be recorded. - b) If you make a comment via the Complaints and Information Governance Team, they will record it, send you an acknowledgement and pass it on to the appropriate service. - c) The Complaints and Information Governance Team will record any actions taken as a result of your comment.
+- (a) Comments are also a great way of sharing your ideas about particular projects or services in general.
+If you pass your comments on to a member of staff they will pass the details on to the Complaints and Information Governance Team to be recorded. - (b) If you make a comment via the Complaints and Information Governance Team, they will record it, send you an acknowledgement and pass it on to the appropriate service. - (c) Where a response is required the service will provide one within 25 working days of the date we receive your comment. - (d) The Complaints and Information Governance Team will record any actions taken as a result of your comment.